siegerts/xiegerts.com/content/post/prisma-nextjs-amplify-hosting.md

 A few things need to happen before we deploy the app.
 We're going to need to push the application to GitHub since we'll deploy with the continuous CI/CD in Amplify Hosting.

-Also, we're going to retrieve the production database connection string from AWS Parameter Store.
+Also, we're going to retrieve the production database (or _non-development_) connection string from AWS Parameter Store.
 You could also follow a similar approach for use with Secrets Manager if you'd rather use that service.
 From the Parameter Store documentation:

 > To implement password rotation lifecycles, use AWS Secrets Manager.
 You can rotate, manage, and retrieve database credentials, API keys, and other secrets throughout their lifecycle using Secrets Manager.

 The pattern that we'll use can work with either service.
 I prefer Parameter Store _unless_ I need rotation as mentioned in the documentation snippet.

-#### Create database connection string parameter
+#### Create the database connection string parameter

 Before deploying the app, create a `SecureString` parameter in Parameter Store.
-Typically, I use a Python helper (Appendix A) script to quickly create parameters but you can also manually add in the AWS Console.
+Typically, I use a Python helper ([Appendix](#appendix-add-securestring-in-parameter-store-with-python-and-boto3)) script to quickly create parameters but you can also manually add in the AWS Console.

 The parameter should follow the connection string pattern that we've been using and is required by Prisma: